ministryofjustice/opg-s3-antivirus/README.md

 opg-s3-antivirus is a lambda function that scans files uploaded to an S3 bucket for viruses.
 It uses the ClamAV antivirus engine to scan files.

+Once scanned, the function adds a tag `virus-scan-status` to the object in S3 with the result of the scan, eith `ok` or `infected`.

 ## Antivirus Scan Function

 You can find examples of how to use the scan lambda function in [docs/examples.md](docs/examples.md).